Kai-Maker1/Pangenomics/README.md

-# Pangenomics
+## Pangenomics
-A pan-genome visualization tool
+A tool software that allows users to build their own database and provide visualization of genomic collinearity, genomic structural variation and pangene families.